celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 ## "Code Challenge" Sprint Review Meeting
 The team met on 9th of September Monday at 9:30.
 The team members already examined the issued Readme.md file for the Code Challenge by the Province.
 The team has concluded the following decisions and the related action items;

+Decision 1 - The solution requested by the Province is a Dynamics based solution.
+So, the team decided to issue only one solution based on Dynamics 365 F&O.
-Decision 1 - The solution re
+Decision 2 - The team for the Code Challenge ha

 ## "Code Challenge" Daily Scrum Meeting - 1
 ## "Code Challenge" Daily Scrum Meeting - 2